OffByOneStudios/craft-lisp/docs/semantics.md

 #### Notes

-With simple analysis the compiler can improve the performance of things around define by exploiting the mechanics of the interactions of scopes and the things being bound.
+* `SBindable`: With simple analysis the compiler can improve the performance of things around define by exploiting the mechanics of the interactions of scopes and the things being bound.
 For example, in a `do` scope a `define` creates a name for a value that will be accessible within that `do` block; if that value is analyzed to be a `Variable` then a compiler might push it along with all the other variables in a single stack frame.
+* The name of a special form must be known at read time (e.g. can only be computed by macros) for the time being.

 ### `proclaim`